microsoft/UFO/documents/docs/project_directory_structure.md

- ┣ 📂learner                 # Folder to build the vector database for help documents ┣ 📂model_worker            # Folder to store tools for deploying your own model ┣ 📂record_processor        # Folder to parse human demonstrations from Windows Step Recorder and build the vector database ┣ 📂vetordb                 # Folder to store all data in the vector database for RAG (Retrieval-Augmented Generation) ┣ 📂logs                    # Folder to store logs, generated after the program starts ┗ 📂ufo                     # Directory containing main project code
+ ┣ 📂learner                 # Folder to build the vector database for help documents ┣ 📂model_worker            # Folder to store tools for deploying your own model ┣ 📂record_processor        # Folder to parse human demonstrations from Windows Step Recorder and build the vector database ┣ 📂dataflow                # Folder for the code of data collection pipeline for Large Action Model (LAM) ┣ 📂vetordb                 # Folder to store all data in the vector database for RAG (Retrieval-Augmented Generation) ┣ 📂logs                    # Folder to store logs, generated after the program starts ┗ 📂ufo                     # Directory containing main project code